ulfschneider/ulf.website/content/posts/2024-10-04-most-simple-tablist.md

 tags:
   - css
   - code
 abstract: My current approach of building a tablist without JavaScript.
-It´s relying on flexbox, relative positioning, and the :has() selector.
+It's relying on flexbox, relative positioning, and the :has() selector.
 ---

 [[toc]]